karlkfi/kpt-config-sync/docs/gcp_config.md

 ## Config Reference

-This section enumerates ConfigMaps and Secrets used by Nomos.
+This section enumerates ConfigMaps and Secrets used by GKE Policy Management.
 When using installer, these are automatically created in `nomos-system` namespace.

 ### configmap/gcp-policy-importer